Back to LiftMaster Guides

 • Safety sensor lights look unstable or dim

-• Door reverses near floor without object
+• Door reverses near the floor without an object present

-• Issue appears more in bright sunlight
+• The issue appears more in bright sunlight

 • Obstruction alerts happen intermittently